 Itinerary in Brief (7 night Tuli Safari)

 |Day 1||You will be met at the Limpopo Valley Airstrip (or South African border post of Ponts Drift) and driven the short way to the stables.
 Lunch, a short introduction to the horses and a late afternoon ride to Two Mashatus Camp.
 Dinner and overnight at Two Mashatus.|

-||Set off early riding north-west towards Majale River Camp in a lovely spot next to the river.
+||Set off early riding north-west towards Tree Camp, a newly built camp in a lovely spot next to the river.
 A late lunch on arrival and an then a gentle ride in the afternoon.
-Dinner and night in camp.|
+Dinner and night in Tree Camp.|

-||A long morning ride, exploring this area where two mighty rivers, the Limpopo and the Mocloutse, meet.
+||A long morning ride, exploring this area where the two mighty rivers, the Limpopo and the Mocloutse, meet.
 Arrive at your new camp, which is set up in an old tribal meeting court, the Kgotla, in time for a late lunch.
 An afternoon game drive returning for dinner and night Kgotla camp.|

 ||Today's route meanders through beautiful plains between the Mojadi and Majele rivers, with views into the Limpopo River Valley.
 After a long morning you'll return to base camp, Two Mashatus, for lunch by the pool.
-Enjoy an afternoon ride to a nearby kopje for sundowners.
+Enjoy an afternoon walk to a nearby kopje for sundowners.
 Dinner and night Two Mashatus.|

-||Set out on a full day ride to explore the Pitsane river valley, where regular water holes often draw thirsty herds of game.
+||Set out on a final full day ride to explore the Pitsane river valley, where regular water holes often draw thirsty herds of game.
 The open plains are perfect for a gallop, alongside wildebeest or zebra if you're lucky!
 Arrive back to Two Mashaus in the afternoon.
 Final dinner and night at Two Mashatus.|

-||An early morning ride along the banks of the Limpopo, and after about 2 hours arrive at the stables.
+||An early morning ride and after about 2 hours arrive at the stables.
 Farewell to the horses and after an early lunch at the stables transfer to Mashatu airstrip for the charter to Johannesburg (or Ponts Drift border post for your onward journey).|

 |Contact us at firstname.lastname@example.org or on tel (+44) (0)1837-82544 / 825440 for further information, detailed itineraries, dates and answers to questions|